UAR-NVC: A Unified AutoRegressive Framework for Memory-Efficient Neural Video Compression: RELATED WORK

 As early as 1969, video coding was proposed as an academic problem at the Image Coding Workshop in Boston.
 Subsequently, under the impetus of the Telecommunication Standardization Organization of the International Telecommunication Union (ITU~\cite{ITU}), it rapidly developed into the H.261 standard~\cite{H.261}.
 As the earliest video coding standard, H.261 prescribed all components of video coding, including motion compensation, DCT transform, quantization, and entropy coding.
 Following this, H.262~\cite{H.262}, H.263~\cite{H.263}, and H.264/AVC~\cite{H.264} standards were proposed successively.
 With the introduction of multi-frame reference, intra-frame prediction, and multi-scale coding block technology, H.264 became the most widely adopted coding standard, marking the maturity of the hybrid coding framework.
 To further improve performance, H.265/HEVC~\cite{H.265} was proposed, achieving the same visual quality with nearly half the bitrate compared to H.264.
 More recently, the H.266/VVC~\cite{H.266} standard has emerged, offering even better performance.

 Besides the H.26x series, the AVS series developed by the Audio and Video Coding Standard Workgroup of China~\cite{AVS2023} has also gained significant attention.
-Although the first version, AVS1, was much later than H.261, the latest version, AVS3, achieves performance comparable to H.266 in 2021.
 Meanwhile, the video coding standards VP8~\cite{VP8}, VP9~\cite{VP9}, and AV1~\cite{AV1}, led by Google, continue to evolve.
 Despite these advancements, nearly all of these standards follow the pipeline established by H.264, which underscores the robustness of the hybrid video coding framework.
 This highlights the stability and practicality of this framework, which served as an inspiration for our work.